stonedDiscord/nonSNES/README.md

 ![SNES mainboard in blue](https://raw.githubusercontent.com/stonedDiscord/nonSNES/main/photo/snsp.jpeg)

-Changes and improvements will be on other branches of this repo, some of the planned ones:
+Some of the planned Changes and improvements:
+- [X] Replacing the obsolete trimmer capcaitor with a different footprint
+- [X] Replacing the reset button with a regular mechanical keyboard switch
+- [X] Include an AV out connector board using mousebites
+- [X] Replacement for the U11 regulator
-- RGB bypass mod included
+- [ ] RGB bypass mod included
-- Removing the CIC/swapping it for a CIC replacement
+- [ ] Removing the CIC/swapping it for a CIC replacement
-- Region switch
+- [ ] Region switch
-- Replacing the audio DAC
+- [ ] Replacing the audio DAC
-- Replacements for the WRAM and audio RAM
+- [ ] Replacements for the WRAM and audio RAM
-- Replacement for the S-CLK clock generator
+- [ ] Replacement for the S-CLK clock generator

 ## Roadmap for now:
 Unfortunately it turned out that the broken board SNES I was trying to revive with this had a broken S-CLK as well.